jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Update customer details _PUT_.md

 ## Jig (screen)

-- On the list of customers jig configure an `on-press` action in the `swipable: left` event that adds the *View* button to the list and links to the update-customer jig.&#x20;
+- On the list of customers jig configure an `on-press` action in the `swipable: left` event that adds the *View* button to the list and links to the update-customer jig.
 - Add a form component to load the customer details with each field's instanceId containing the same name as the body parameters in the function.
 - For the state field configure a dropdrown with an expression to get the list of states for selection.
 - Configure an `initialValue` property for each field in the form using an expression to return the customer data for that field.
 - Add an `execute-entity` action to call the function that will update the customer record in the local table (using `method: update`) and in the REST service (`function: rest-update-customer`).
 Use an expression to specify the value for each of the function's parameters.
-Note that the customer id already exists and the expression for `id:` uses the `inputs` again to specifiy the customer record that must be updated.&#x20;
+Note that the customer id already exists and the expression for `id:` uses the `inputs` again to specifiy the customer record that must be updated.

 :::CodeblockTabs
 update-customer.jigx